Obligations are in effect·Enrolment deadline: 29 July 2026—21 days remaining

 Train all staff on AML/CTF obligations and red flags

-Every employee involved in sales or customer interaction must receive AML/CTF awareness training before obligations commence and annually thereafter.
+Every employee involved in sales or customer interaction must receive AML/CTF awareness training, now that obligations are in effect, and annually thereafter.

 Submit Threshold Transaction Reports for cash sales of $10,000+